Melkor333/oily-ci/README.md

 # oily-ci

-A ci which doesn't depend on 3 abstractions, yaml, some meta-yaml-language and a git forge.
+A "CI" which doesn't depend on 3 abstractions, yaml, some meta-yaml-language and a git forge.

 It's a POC showcase of [hay](https://www.oilshell.org/release/0.22.0/doc/hay.html).

+Everything here is ysh:
+- The "ci-engine" (`oily-ci.ysh`)
+- The configuration (`gear.hay`)
+- The script which is run inside of the container (see [gear.hay](./gear.hay))

+But the core idea is that the *configuration* is written in `ysh`/`hay`.
+The reason is that this is typically yaml + something. and that something gets real bad real quick.
+Also, `yaml` is a really [bad configuration language](https://noyaml.com/) without any "builtin" logic.
+But sadly people WANT logic in their configuration.
+And this is where it will always go wrong quick with a simple abstract thing.

 ## Usage